conduktor/conduktor-docs/src/pages/changelog/Gateway-3.5.0.md

 If you are using Gateway services accounts from OIDC, mTLS, Delegated Kafka, you are **not** impacted.
 :::
-Today, the token as the password for local Gateway service accounts contains all the necessary information.
-As a result, the SASL username is not used during the authentication phase.

-This will help reduce inconsistencies and avoid unexpected behavior.
+From this release, we will now strictly enforce that the username and the token matches in requests made to the Gateway where local service accounts are used.
+This will help reduce inconsistencies and avoid unexpected behaviors.
+If they do not match, requests will fail to authenticate.

 ## Breaking change: Default SNI Host Separator
 In this release we have changed the default value for the separator used in the SNI routing configuration from a period `.` to a dash `-`.
 This is in order to better allow the use of wild card certificates when certificates are in use.